Here you will find information on required readings, import university policies, and course-specific policies like attendance and cell phone use.

 Assignment due dates and times are outlined in the Weekly Calendar section of the course website.
 These dates and times are not flexible.
 No late submissions are accepted.
 Please review the calendar to verify that you are able to fulfill all course requirements.
 Adherence to course requirements and deadlines must be enforced, if the course is to be effective and beneficial to all participants.
 For this reason, I will not make accommodations for those students unable or unwilling to fulfill these requirements, except in the case of extreme circumstances out of your control, such as a family or medical emergency.
 If you speak to me at least a week ahead of time and I approve an extension, I will consider assigning a new due date, and I will hold you to it with no second opportunity for an extension.
 The trade-off is that work turned in this way is probably not going end up in my hand when I grade everything else, so it’s going to receive less feedback.

 I use a digital tool for office hours appointment management.
 If you go to the website https://lavin-office-hours.youcanbook.me/, you will see a real-time account of when I am available.
-Slots will appear in gray if I'm already booked.
-I suggest you make an appointment at least a week in advance if you have something important to discuss with me.
+My standard appointment slots are Mondays and Wednesdays, but a slot will appear in gray if I'm already booked.
+You are welcome to drop by if I appear to be free, but it's generally a better idea to make an appointment well in advance if you have something important to discuss with me.
 If I ever need to cancel office hours on a given day, I will update the calendar and email anyone with an appointment.

 Cell phones should be off and put away.
-Laptops are okay for classwork, but you should not be messaging, using Facebook, or engaging with anything that saps your attention.
-I’ll check screens regularly give you a verbal warning on your first offense.
+Laptops are okay for notes and such, but you should not be messaging, using Facebook, etc. I’ll check screens regularly give you a verbal warning on your first offense.
 After that, I reserve the right to ask you to leave class and mark you absent if you are creating a distraction.

 Coming to class prepared means that you have done the assigned reading, you have the day's reading in hand (printed or digital) and you have come to class with a way to take notes (printed or digital).
 If you are not prepared for class, I reserve the right to mark you absent for that day and send you home.